april19833/currency-1.5/docs/solidity/governance/community/VotingPower.md

 ### votingPower

-Calculates the voting power for an address at a specifc block
+Calculates the voting power for an address at the Snapshot Block

 ```solidity
 function votingPower(address _who) public view returns (uint256 total)